JuliaDynamics/Agents.jl/docs/src/forest_fire.md

 forest
 ```

-Now we can do some data collection as well
+Now we can do some data collection as well using an aggregate function `percentage`:

 ```@example forest_fire
 forest = model_initiation(f=0.05, d=0.8, p=0.01, griddims=(20, 20), seed=2)